 Who We Are

 Our revolutionary VIEWPixx and DATAPixx graphics and data acquisition systems provide vision scientists with a hardware toolbox implementing high performance video, analog I/O, digital I/O, and audio I/O, all with microsecond synchronization to video refresh.
-Scientists can integrate the VIEWPixx and DATAPixx into their own ANSI C or MATLAB programs, or take advantage of the high-level VPixx visual testing program.
+Our research-grade DLP projector, the PROPixx, provides a refresh rate of up to 1440 Hz and a fully linear gamma for precision control of visual stimuli, and is MRI and MEG compatible.
+The TRACKPixx3 2 kHz binocular eye tracking system is seamlessly integrated with our data acquisition systems and displays for streamlined experiment control.
+Scientists can integrate VPixx hardware into their own ANSI C, Python or MATLAB programs using our software APIs.

 Peter April, BCompSc